St. Louis Dog Bite Attorneys

 How A Dog Bite Attorney Can Help You

 In addition to the physical damage that follows a dog bite, many victims, especially children, are left with severe psychological trauma after being attacked.
-At Schultz & Myers, our dog bite lawyers are committed to helping clients through every step of the healing process.
+At Schultz & Myers Personal Injury Lawyers, our dog bite lawyers are committed to helping clients through every step of the healing process.

-A dog bite attorney can halp you recover damages from:
+A dog bite attorney can help you recover damages from:

 - Anyone who violated a local leash law or any law that restricts dogs from running at-large (there are statutes covering this)